-A: This is about understanding the difference between short-term and medium-/long-term solutions.
-It is also about understanding that foreign investments made through FX purchases need to be monitored and repatriated when required.
-It requires an assessment of the damage to the market versus impact on the exchange rate.
-Again, I will ask for the objectives.
-Whilst some of them may be laudable, what about the objective to make parallel market highly irrelevant?
+to make parallel market highly irrelevant?
 Do we want to continue with demand management?
 It is a fundamental principle for me that fiscal strategies are not mixed with monetary policy.
-If we need to ensure the items contribute to the development of the economy, why not have them contribute to the CBN Fund, ensure they don't crowd out other sectors for credit - so invariably, no banking credit to the items.
-I perfectly understand the need to promote local production, but I will like it done in the most structured way.
-The programs need to be seamless and easy to access.
-I will like to see all commercial farmers and manufacturers able to access singledigit interest rate over 30 years and supported with rebates on FX rate for importation of equipment.
+If we need to ensure the items contribute to the development of the economy why not have them contribute to the CBN Fund, ensure they don't crowd out other sectors for credit - so invariably, no banking redit to the items able to access single-digit interest rate over thirty (30) years and supported with rebates on FX rate for importation of equipment.
 We do not need to rupture the FX market over this long-term solution.
 This initiative will be through an Economic Development Fund promoted and managed by the CBN.
 All CBN intervention funds will be securitised out of its balance sheet and moved to this Fund.
 By operating a Fund, multilateral agencies will be more amenable to support and contribute to the economic development agenda.
-This Fund will invest in the long-term debt papers of our commercial farmers and local manufacturers.
+This Fund will invest in the long-term debt papers of mercial farmers and local manufacturers.
 It will also underwrite the FX rebate.
 This will make our agriculture and local manufacturing highly competitive.
 Hardly will any imported good be able to compete with our locally-produced goods.
-I will plead to throw one more item into the Fund to empower Nigerians in their home ownership dream.
-This initiative will support housing projects, the construction sector, mortgage industry and the debt capital market.
-CBN should provide bridge finance of 180 - 360 days to primary mortgage institutions (PMIs)/mortgage banks, because they are unable to attract deposits, for on-lending to Nigerians as long-term mortgage loans.
-The CBN funds will be repaid through the sale of the mortgages by the PMIs to the Nigerian Mortgage Refinance Company (NMRC).
-It is time to get the economy working for Nigeria and Nigerians.